Hope (virtue): Overview

 Hope can thus sustain one through trials of faith, human tragedies, or difficulties that may otherwise seem overwhelming.
-Hope is seen as "an anchor of the soul" as referenced in the Epistle to the Hebrews of the New Testament.
-Hebrews 7:19 also describes the "better hope" of the New Covenant in Christ rather than the Old Covenant of the Jewish law.
+Hope is "an anchor of the soul" as referenced in the Epistle to the Hebrews of the New Testament. also describes the "better hope" of the New Covenant in Christ rather than the Old Covenant of the Jewish law.

 Hope is opposed to the sins of despair and presumption; refraining from them is adhering to the negative precept of hope.
 The positive precept is required when exercising some duties, as in prayer or penance.

-Some forms of Quietism have denied that a human being should desire anything whatsoever to such an extent that they denied that hope was a virtue.
+Some forms of Quietism denied that a human being should desire anything whatsoever, to such an extent that they denied that hope was a virtue.
 Quietism was condemned as heresy by Pope Innocent XI in 1687 in the papal bull Coelestis Pastor.